-188 Figure C-6 Intel Server Scenario 2 Part 2 67 189 Figure C-7 Dell Server Scenario 2 68 190 Figure C-8 HPE Server Scenario 2 69 191 Figure C-9 Intel Laptop Scenario 3 70 192 Figure C-10 Dell Laptops Scenario 3 71 193 Figure C-11 HP Inc. Laptops Scenario 3 72 194 List of Tables 195 Table 3-1 NIST SP 800-161 Threat Events 10 195 196 Table 3-1 NIST SP 800-161 Threat Events Table 3-2 C-SCRM Example Threat Scenario 13 196 Table 3-2 C-SCRM Example Threat Scenario 13 14 196 197 Table 3-2 C-SCRM Example Threat Scenario 13 14 14 196 197 198 Table 3-2 C-SCRM Example Threat Scenario Table 3-3 Security Characteristics Table 3-4 Security Characteristics and Controls Mapping 13 14 14 15
+Figure C-6 Intel Server Scenario 2 Part 2 66

+Figure C-7 Dell Server Scenario 2 67

+Figure C-8 HPE Server Scenario 2 68

+Figure C-9 Intel Laptop Scenario 3 69

+Figure C-10 Dell Laptops Scenario 3 70

+Figure C-11 HP Inc. Laptops Scenario 3 71

+List of Tables

+Table 3-1 NIST SP 800-161 Revision 1 Threat Events 9 Table 3-2 C-SCRM Example Threat Scenario 12 Table 3-3 Security Characteristics 13 Table 3-4 Security Characteristics and Controls Mapping 13 Table 3-5 Products and Technologies 15 Table 5-1 Demonstration Verifiable Artifact 43 Table 5-2 Seagate Drive Verifiable Artifacts 44

+1 Summary

-202 1 Summary 203 204 205 206 207 208 209 Organizations are increasingly at risk of cyber supply chain compromise, whether intentional or unintentional.
-Cyber supply chain risks include counterfeiting, unauthorized production, tampering, theft, and insertion of unexpected software and hardware.
+The supply chains of information and communications technologies are increasingly at risk of compromise.
+Additional risks causing supply chain disruptions include counterfeiting, unauthorized production, tampering, theft, and insertion of unexpected software and hardware.
 Managing these risks requires ensuring the integrity of the cyber supply chain and its products and services.
-This prototype implementation will demonstrate how organizations can verify that the internal components of the computing devices they acquire are genuine and have not been unexpectedly altered during manufacturing or distribution processes.
-210 211 212 This is an initial public draft version of the document which addresses gaps in the preliminary draft content (see Future Build Considerations in the preliminary draft).
-This draft may be updated in the future to address public comments or significant advances in the technology.
-213 214 215 216 217 Further, this guide includes proof-of-concept software tools and services which have not been commercialized by our partner collaborators.
-We encourage early adopters to experiment with the guidelines in a test or development environment, with the understanding that they will identify gaps and challenges.
-The National Institute of Standards and Technology (NIST) welcomes early informal feedback and comments, which will be adjudicated after the specified public comment period.
-218 219 220 221 222 223 224 225 This project has been conducted in two phases: laptop and server builds.
-The preliminary draft focused on validating the integrity of laptop hardware contributed by our technology partners.
-In this version of the publication, we incorporate hardware from our server manufacturing and component partners.
-The server build leverages and extends much of the laptop build architecture that is documented in the preliminary draft.
-In this update, we have also added a Security Information and Event Management (SIEM) component to the architecture that enhances our ability to monitor and detect unauthorized component swaps and firmware changes.
+This prototype implementation demonstrates how organizations can verify that the internal components of the computing devices they acquire are genuine and have not been unexpectedly altered during manufacturing or distribution processes.

+This guide includes proof-of-concept software tools and services which have not been commercialized as of this writing.
+We encourage adopters to experiment with the guidelines in a test or development environment, with the understanding that they will encounter gaps and challenges.

+This project was conducted in two phases: laptop and server builds.
+The first phase focused on validating the integrity of laptop hardware contributed by our technology partners.
+In the second phase, we incorporated hardware from our server and component manufacturing partners.
+The server build leveraged and extended much of the laptop build architecture.
+The second phase also added a Security Information and Event Management (SIEM) component to the architecture that enhanced our ability to monitor and detect unauthorized component swaps and firmware changes.
 We hope that this approach will provide organizations with a holistic methodology for managing supply chain risk.

-226 For ease of use, the following provides a short description of each section in this volume.
-227 228 229 Section 1 , Summary, presents the challenge addressed by this National Cybersecurity Center of Excellence (NCCoE) project, including our approach to addressing the challenge, the solution demonstrated, and the benefits of the solution.
-230 231 232 Section 2 , How to Use This Guide, explains how business decision makers, program managers, and information technology (IT) and operational technology (OT) professionals might use each volume of the guide.
-233 234 235 Section 3 , Approach, offers a detailed treatment of the scope of the project, the risk assessment that informed the solution, and the technologies and components that industry collaborators supplied to build the example solution.
+For ease of use, the following provides a short description of each section in this volume.

+Section 1, Summary, presents the challenge addressed by this National Cybersecurity Center of Excellence (NCCoE) project, including our approach to addressing the challenge, the solution demonstrated, and the benefits of the solution.

+Section 2, How to Use This Guide, explains how business decision makers, program managers, and information technology (IT) and operational technology (OT) professionals might use each volume of the guide.

+Section 3, Approach, offers a detailed treatment of the scope of the project, the risk assessment that informed the solution, and the technologies and components that industry collaborators supplied to build the example solution.

-- 236 Section 4, Architecture, specifies the components of the prototype implementation and details how data - and communications flow between validation systems. - 238 Section 5, Security Characteristic Analysis, provides details about the tools and techniques used to test - and understand the extent to which the project prototype implementation meets its objective: - 240 demonstrating how organizations can verify that the components of their acquired computing devices - are genuine and have not been tampered with or otherwise modified throughout the devices' life cycles. - 242 Section 6, Future Build Considerations, conveys the technical characteristics we plan to incorporate as - 243 we continue to prototype with our collaborators. - 244 Appendices A through C provide acronyms, a list of references cited in this volume, and project scenario - 245 sequence diagrams, respectively.
+Section 4, Architecture, specifies the components of the prototype implementation and details how data and communications flow between validation systems.

+Section 5, Security Characteristic Analysis, provides details about the tools and techniques used to test and understand the extent to which the project prototype implementation meets its objective: demonstrating how organizations can verify that the components of their acquired computing devices are genuine and have not been tampered with or otherwise modified throughout the devices' life cycles.
+Section 6, Future Build Considerations, conveys the technical characteristics we plan to incorporate as we continue to prototype with our collaborators.

+Appendices A through C provide acronyms, a list of references cited in this volume, and project scenario sequence diagrams, respectively.